-We all know businesses with talented people more likely succeed than companies with below average talent, and employers are starting to see the notable benefits of having a neurodiverse team.
+We all know businesses with talented people are more likely to succeed than companies with below-average talent, and employers are starting to see the notable benefits of having a neurodiverse team.
 However, many companies unknowingly create barriers in their hiring process, preventing the most talented people from applying and getting the offer.

 While we do not have clear data yet on the effects of COVID-19 shutdowns, we know these numbers at best stayed the same and at worst increased.

-Companies who have implemented strong neurodiversity initiatives have reported substantial increases in productivity, innovation, and employee engagement due to fresh perspectives and the other strengths neurodiverse people bring to the workplace.
+Companies that have implemented strong neurodiversity initiatives have reported substantial increases in productivity, innovation, and employee engagement due to fresh perspectives and the other strengths neurodiverse people bring to the workplace.

 This article reflects on some of the issues of current hiring frameworks and our advice on improving the process, enabling you to become a more neurodiverse company and benefit from the unique talents and insights autistic teammates can bring to an organization.

-So, how can your company improve their recruitment process?
+So, how can your company improve its recruitment process?
 Here are some helpful tips:

 Many employers don't realize how certain parts of their recruitment process are deterring autistic or other disabled candidates from applying in the first place.

-Unclear application process creates a hurdle for any applicant, and huge barriers for autistic applicants.
+An unclear application process creates a hurdle for any applicant and huge barriers for autistic applicants.
 How does someone apply?
 Where should they apply (of the 100 job boards you posted to)?
 What steps must applicants take during the process?
 What are the expectations for each step?
 Answering these basic questions inspires confidence in your company and demonstrates to applicants your commitment to setting clear expectations and goals for the role.
 This basic adjustment drastically improves your application rate.

 “[Insert company name] welcomes applications from neurodiverse individuals, and is willing to make accommodations in the interview process to best suit the needs and strengths of the individual.
 If you require accommodations, please inquire upon us reaching out to schedule your initial interview.”

-Autistic applicants, more than most, recognize this potential set back and - on top of having the same nervousness and pressures we all face during the interview process - often, sadly, mask their true personality in order to appear “normal”.
-We plan on covering Masking in more depth in a future Recess post.
+Autistic applicants, more than most, recognize this potential setback and, on top of having the same nervousness and pressures we all face during the interview process, often, sadly, mask their true personality in order to appear “normal”.

 Before you interview an autistic applicant, make sure to understand what you are looking for.
 Focus on the content of what the candidate is saying, don’t judge their mannerisms, delivery, or other nonverbal behavior.
 Here are some behaviors we proactively remove from our evaluation of autistic candidates: